Hecke operators on topological modular forms: Introduction

-\begin{theoremalph} Let $d,k,N,n$ be integers, with $N,n$ both positive, and $Q$ a divisor of $N$ such that $\gcd(Q,N/Q)=1$.
-Then the natural edge map $e\colon \pi_{2d}\TMF\to H^0(\M,\omega^{\otimes d})=\MF_d$ fits into the following three commutative diagrams of abelian groups:\footnote{The factor of $n$ popping up in the commutative diagram with our stable Hecke operators is not problematic, as $n$ is always invertible in this case.
-One should be aware of it during explicit computations.}
+The factor of $n$ popping up in the commutative diagram above involving Hecke operators is only a superficial difference between $\T_n$ and $\T_n^\cl$, as $n$ is always invertible in this case.
+One should be aware of it during explicit computations though.\\